harrisemersyn/backend_requirements/README.md

 About
 ----------
-This is the web backend for @joshua-coppola's Ski-Trail-Ratings project.
+This is the web backend for @joshua-coppola's Ski-Trail-Ratings project, and all svg and csv files are from that repository.
 Jinja Templates are written by @craigmc08.
 This portion of the project creates the database tables, found in schema.sql, and passes the needed information to the front-end.

 https://github.com/joshua-coppola/Ski-Trail-Ratings